Mohsin41/get-large-numbers/README.md

 ## What is it?

-It is a simple library that provide some easy methods to get large numbers.
+It is a simple library that provide some easy methods to get large numbers.library is inspired by [this code war kata](https://www.codewars.com/kata/5b57a9bec19d96c0b80000c9/discuss/javascript).

 # Installation